EU AI Act, GDPR & AI Security 2026 — Plain-English Compliance Guide for SMBs

 • Map what data flows into each AI (personal? confidential? critical?)

-• Write an AI policy for employees (1 page - what’s allowed, what’s not)
+• Write a 1-page AI policy for employees (what is allowed, what is not)

 • Update your privacy policy (which AI services you use)